 - Connect with Others – Be sure to address each child during your online chat by name.
 Encourage them to feel free to talk to you directly.
 For example, try to limit times when students must remain muted.
 Or, allow a few minutes at the beginning or end of your meeting with them to allow them to see and talk to each other.
 Share your email address and allow them to email you.
 Although it’s hard, attempt to respond to each one personally.
 End the email with warm comments to let them know they are special and loved.

-- Wrinkled heart – Cut out a paper heart as in this meaningful activity and write on it – “Before you speak, think and be smart, it’s hard to fix a wrinkled heart.”
+- Wrinkled heart – Cut out a paper heart and write on it – “Before you speak, think and be smart, it’s hard to fix a wrinkled heart.”
 Afterward, crumble up the heart and open it again.
 Discuss how you can’t remove the wrinkles just like you can’t take away those hurtful words.

 4. Relationship Skills